BurgessLab/BurgessLab/contact/index.md

 {%
   include figure.html
-  image="images/photo.jpg"
-  caption="Lorem ipsum"
+  image="images/nih-bethesda.jpg"
+  caption="The lab is part of the NIH intramural research program"
 %}

 {% endcapture %}

+{% capture col3 %}

+{%
+  include figure.html
+  image="images/fish-facility.jpg"
+  caption="Part of the zebrafish facility at the NIH"
+%}

+{% endcapture %}

-{% include cols.html col1=col1 col2=col2 %}
+{% include cols.html col1=col1 col2=col2 col3=col3 %}

 {% include section.html dark=true %}

 {% capture col1 %}
-Lorem ipsum dolor sit amet
-consectetur adipiscing elit
-sed do eiusmod tempor
+This is not an official NIH site and does not represent official NIH or government views.
+{:.center}
 {% endcapture %}

-{% capture col2 %}
-Lorem ipsum dolor sit amet
-consectetur adipiscing elit
-sed do eiusmod tempor
-{% endcapture %}

-{% capture col3 %}
-Lorem ipsum dolor sit amet
-consectetur adipiscing elit
-sed do eiusmod tempor
-{% endcapture %}

-{% include cols.html col1=col1 col2=col2 col3=col3 %}
+{% include cols.html col1=col1 %}